German carmakers to resume production as lockdowns ease

 Production will initially start in a one-shift system, Daimler said, with plants in Sindelfingen and Bremen also making preparations to ramp up production.

+German peer BMW (BMWG.DE) said it had no information about the timetable for resuming production.
+The Munich-based manufacturer has suspended production until end of April.

-Reporting by Edward Taylor and Jan Schwartz; Editing by David Goodman
+Reporting by Edward Taylor and Jan Schwartz; Editing by David Goodman and Jane Merriman